-A step-by-step process on how to minimize risk by properly screening your tenants.
+Here is a step-by-step process on how to minimize risk by properly screening applicants for your rental property.
 The most costly expense is a bad tenant.
+And your time is valuable so don't waste it on someone who will not objectively qualify.

 - Community Restrictions: You live in a community that requires someone to be over 55 years of age, but none of the prospective tenants are over 55 years of age.

-- Move Criteria: The prospective tenants has a move date that is unreasonably far in the future (and you have other prospective tenants in the pipeline who are ready to move sooner).
+- Move Criteria: The prospective tenants has an anticipated move in date that is unreasonably far in the future (and you have other prospective tenants in the pipeline who are ready to move sooner).

 Step 2: Review Financial Numbers